 The most important thing to do in Ho Chi Minh is to visit the War Remnants Museum.
-This isn’t nice at all but being in Vietnam I felt it was necessary to educate myself more about the Vietnamese/American war.
+This isn’t nice at all but I felt it was necessary to educate myself more about the Vietnamese/American war.
 The museum in Ho Chi Minh is about how the Vietnamese people have suffered both during and since the war and it’s really hard to see – pictures of the aftermath of Agent Orange shocked me so much I had to walk out of the exhibit, but it’s vital that the stories are heard.
 A really harrowing experience but it should definitely be visited by anyone new to Ho Chi Minh.

 Another place I really enjoyed was the Ben Thanh indoor market.
 Now, I’ve seen more than my fair share of markets since I’ve been in Asia, they’re EVERYWHERE and they’ve kind of just begun to blend into one.
-This one’s a bit different though, they sell absolutely everything rather than just the usual tut, and being indoors the noise and atmosphere is buzzing.
+This one’s a bit different though, they sell absolutely everything and the noise and atmosphere is buzzing.
 There’s so much crammed under one roof that you have to side step down the narrow aisles to get through the maze of shops.
 The women on the clothes stalls are super pushy but so funny – one of them literally dragged me into her shop by my arm which would usually make me angry, but I ended up buying a knock off Nike sports bra from her because she was so nice (plus I was feeling guilty about not working out for two months).

 Other interesting things to see are the Notre-Dame Basilica, a really beautiful cathedral from the French colonial era, and the nearby Reunification Palace that’s known as the site of the end of the Vietnam war.
 The Palace has somewhat random opening times though; we arrived at 11am just as it was closing for a few hours, so we never got the chance to go inside as this was our last day!

-Despite its disappointing nightlife, I loved Ho Chi Minh and would go as far as to say it was my favourite place in Vietnam.
+I loved Ho Chi Minh and would go as far as to say it was my favourite place in Vietnam.
 Definitely not the place to chill out, but if you love cities it’s got all the makings of a great one!